 12. Signs; Exterior Changes.
 Tenant shall not erect or install any new or additional exterior signs, window or door signs, advertising media or window or door lettering or placards without first obtaining Landlord’s written consent, which consent will not be arbitrarily withheld.
 Landlord will cooperate with Tenant to permit reasonable use of the exterior marquee signage in conjunction with Tenant’s productions and events in the premises.
 Tenant shall not install any exterior lighting or plumbing fixtures, shades or awnings, or make any exterior decoration or painting, or build any fences or install any radio or television antennae, loud speakers, sound amplifiers or similar devices on the roof or exterior walls of the premises, without obtaining Landlord’s prior written consent, which consent may be arbitrarily withheld.

 13. Personal Property Taxes.
-Tenant shall pay, before delinquency, all property taxes and assessments on the furniture, fixtures, equipment and other property of Tenant at any time situated on or installed in the premises, and, in addition, on improvements to the premises made or installed by Tenant subsequent to the commencement date hereof.
-For purposes of determining such amount, figures supplied by the county officer or body exercising the function of tax assessor as to the amount assessed shall be conclusive.
+Not Applicable at this time.

 14. Rent Taxes.
 Not Applicable at this time.

 15. Insurance - General Liability and Property.
-Tenant at its own cost and expense, shall procure and continue in force, in the names of Landlord and Tenant, as their interests may appear, general liability insurance against any and all claims for injuries to persons, death, or damage to property occurring in, upon, or about the premises, including all damage to signs, glass, awnings, fixtures or other appurtenances now or hereafter erected in, upon or adjacent to the premises, during the term of this Lease.
-Such insurance shall at all times be in an amount not less then One Million Dollars ($1,000,000) with respect to injuries to persons, death, or damage to property.
+Tenant and Landlord shall cooperate in efforts to include Tenant as an additional insured for such general liability insurance as is in place for the benefit of Landlord against any and all claims for injuries to persons, death, or damage to property occurring in, upon, or about the premises, including all damage to signs, glass, awnings, fixtures or other appurtenances now or hereafter erected in, upon or adjacent to the premises, during the term of this Lease.
+Such insurance is anticipated to be in an amount not less then One Million Dollars ($1,000,000) with respect to injuries to persons, death, or damage to property for a period of not less than one (1) year.

-The policies of insurance to be provided by Tenant shall be for a period of not less than one (1) year.
-Fifteen (15) days prior to the expiration of any policy of insurance required by this paragraph, Tenant shall deliver to Landlord a Certificate of Insurance or a renewal or new policy to take the place of the policy expiring.
-Should Tenant fail to furnish policies as provided in this Lease, and at the times herein provided, Landlord may obtain such insurance, and the premiums on such insurance shall be deemed additional rent to be paid by Tenant to Landlord upon demand.
-All policies issued pursuant to this paragraph shall contain a provision that they may not be cancelled without giving Landlord at least fifteen (15) days advance written notice of cancellation.